chafla/FRC-2017/logs/README.txt

-This folder has the output files of the commands executed by /etc/rc.local
+This folder contains the output files of the FRC commands executed in /etc/rc.local